fermads/jasmine-istanbul-phantom/readme.md

 console.log(getFixture());
 ```

-## Run Jasmine tests in a browser
+### Run Jasmine tests in a browser
-Open `[base]/[tmp]/SpecRunner.html` in a browser with GUI (not Phantom).
+After running some tests, open the generated spec runner
-Running in a browser with a GUI is useful for tests development and debug
+`[base]/[tmp]/SpecRunner.html` in a browser with GUI (not Phantom).
-of Jasmine specs
+It is useful for test development and debug of Jasmine specs

-## Istanbul coverage reports
+### Istanbul coverage reports
 Console shows only a summary report.
 Open
 `[base]/[report]/coverage/lcov-report/index.html` in a browser for
 full coverage report